Daeg Faerch

-Daeg Neergaard Faerch (/ˈdeɪɡ ˈfɛərk/; born September 27, 1995), also known as GreatDaeg, is an American actor, singer, songwriter, and rapper.
+Daeg Neergaard Faerch (/ˈdeɪɡ ˈfɛərk/; born September 27, 1995), also known as GreatDaeg or Dnmrkboom, is an American actor, singer, songwriter, and rapper.
 He is perhaps best known for his portrayal of young Michael Myers in Rob Zombie's horror remake Halloween (2007).
-Faerch has also played in theatrical productions of Grapes of Wrath in which he played the role of Winfield, Marat/Sade in which he played the role of young Herald, Waiting for Godot playing the messenger, and Shakespeare Unabridged as a musical guest.
-He has performed in multiple Shakespeare productions, including Coriolanus, in which he played young Coriolanus, The Merry Wives of Windsor, and Hamlet.
+Faerch has also played in theatrical productions of Grapes of Wrath, in which he played the role of Winfield; Marat/Sade, in which he played the role of young Herald; Waiting for Godot, playing the messenger; and Shakespeare Unabridged as a musical guest.
+He has performed in multiple Shakespeare productions, including Coriolanus, in which he played young Coriolanus; The Merry Wives of Windsor; and Hamlet.
 He also landed the role of Pincegurre in the French play L'Impromptu de Théophile, as well as a role in the comedy The Nerd, in which he played the character Thor Waldgrave.
 In addition to English, Faerch speaks French.
-On YouTube Faerch has posted videos in which he performs in rap music videos.
+On YouTube Faerch has posted videos in which he performs in rap music videos under the name "GreatDaeg".
 His albums include Stunt from the 6 (2018), Vlad (2019), Albino Animal (2019), Quarantime (2020), Wicked Wicked West (2020), and Pieces (2020).

 Career

 Halloween

-As a child actor, Faerch was cast in the Halloween remake as a young Michael Myers, performing his own stunts.
+As a child actor, Faerch was cast in the 2007 Halloween remake as a young Michael Myers, performing his own stunts.
 Faerch's performance as the murderous young Myers was met with positive reviews.
 KPBS said of the young actor: "Daeg Faerch is key in making these early scenes work.
 He delivers a truly chilling performance as a surprisingly sweet, soft and feminine looking ten-year-old Myers.
-His physical appearance contrasts with his brutal actions and it's only in his eyes that you perceive his true nature...Faerch’s Myers can be like a normal kid one minute and a monster the next."
+His physical appearance contrasts with his brutal actions and it's only in his eyes that you perceive his true nature...Faerch's Myers can be like a normal kid one minute and a monster the next."
 Although Faerch was initially signed on to reprise his role as young Michael Myers in the sequel, Halloween II (then known as H2), after filming briefly in Georgia as young Michael, he was later recast because he had grown taller.
 He was replaced by Chase Wright Vanek.